Device Forts: 16th century

 After Henry's death there was a pause in the conflict with France, during which many of the new fortifications were allowed to deteriorate.
 There was little money available for repairs and the garrisons were reduced in size.
 East Cowes was abandoned around 1547 and fell into ruin, while the bulwarks along the Downs were defaced and their guns removed; they were formally removed from service in 1550.
 In 1552 the Essex fortifications were decommissioned, and several were subsequently pulled down.
 The expense of maintaining the fortifications in Hull led the Crown to agree a deal with the town authorities to take over management of them.
 Milton and Higham were demolished between 1557 and 1558.
 Mersea Fort was temporarily decommissioned, before being brought back into active service.

 The strategic importance of south-east England declined after peace was declared with France in 1558.
 Military attention instead shifted towards the Spanish threat to the increasingly prosperous south-west of the country; tensions grew and war finally broke out in 1569.
 The new threat led to improvements being made to Pendennis and St Mawes castles in Cornwall, and repairs to Calshot, Camber and Portland along the south coast.
-In 1588 the Spanish armada sailed for England and the Device Forts were mobilised in response.
+In 1588 the Spanish Armada sailed for England and the Device Forts were mobilised in response.
 As part of this work, West Tilbury was brought back into service and supported by a hastily raised army, which was visited by Queen Elizabeth I, and further enlargement followed under the direction of the Italian engineer, Federigo Giambelli.
 Gravesend was improved and several of the Essex fortifications were temporarily brought back into use; there were discussions about enhancing the defences at Hull and Milford Haven, but no work was actually carried out.

 Despite the destruction of the Armada, the Spanish threat continued; the castles in Kent were kept ready for action throughout the rest of Elizabeth's reign.
-In 1596 a Spanish invasion fleet carrying reportedly 20,000 soldiers set out for Pendennis, which was then garrisoned with only 500 men.
+In 1596 a Spanish invasion fleet reportedly carrying 20,000 soldiers set out for Pendennis, which was then garrisoned with only 500 men.
 The fleet was forced to turn back due to bad weather, but Elizabeth reviewed the defences and significantly expanded Henry's original fortifications with more up-to-date bastions, designed by the engineer Paul Ive.
 By the end of the century, however, most of the Device Forts were typically out of date by European standards.